6 Squadron RAF, Ma'Asker & Habbaniya War Cemeteries

 Ma' Asker Al Raschid RAF Cemetery (Rasheed)

 Hundreds of British and Commonwealth Air Force personnel died whilst serving in Mesopotamia, from the 30th July 1915 to the closing down of the last base at RAF Habbaniya on the 31st May 1959 at which time all British forces were withdrawn from Iraq.
 Due to British Government policy, no bodies were repatriated but instead were buried at various cemeteries in Iraq, with 300 burials recorded at the Hinaidi RAF Peace Cemetery, re-named Ma'Asker Al Raschid RAF Cemetery (more commonly referred to as the Rasheed Cemetery) when RAF Hinaidi was handed over to the Iraqi government in 1937.
-With the kind assistance of Peter Burlton, head researcher at the RAF Habbaniya Association who gave me access to his research notes, the official burial details from the Commonwealth War Graves Commission coupled with 'on the ground' details provided by the British Embassy in Baghdad and hundreds of hours of my own research, I have been able to compile a service profile for most of the 197 RAF burials at Ma'Asker as well as basic details for the other 103 Army, Navy and civilian burials.
+With the kind assistance of the late Peter Burlton (for many years the head researcher at the RAF Habbaniya Association who gave me access to his research notes as well as the official burial details kept by the Commonwealth War Graves Commission) coupled with 'on the ground' assistance provided by the British Embassy in Baghdad and hundreds of hours of my own research, I have been able to compile a service profile for most of the 197 RAF burials at Ma'Asker as well as basic details for the other 103 Army, Navy and civilian burials.

-Stage 2, the restoration of the cemetery to its former glory by preparing the site and eventually reinstating or re-making the headstones, was then investigated, with the contractor tasked with Stage 1 providing costings by the end of 2022 for the levelling of the complete cemetery as well moving the existing headstones to one side of the new wall where they will be clearly displayed.
-Despite approval to proceed, a temporary halt was called by the JCCC until the CWGC and the MoD can set up a team (in the 2023/24 financial year) and decide upon the use of sub-contractors.
-In the meantime, a local caretaker has been employed to keep an eye on the cemetery. (see photo below) Click HERE for more photographs of the ceremony.
+Stage 2, the restoration of the cemetery to its former glory by preparing the site and eventually reinstating or re-making the headstones, was then investigated, with the contractor tasked with Stage 1 providing costings by the end of 2022 for the levelling of the complete cemetery as well moving the existing headstones to one side of the new wall where they would be clearly displayed.
+Despite approval being given to proceed, a temporary halt was called by the JCCC until the CWGC and the MoD could set up a team (in the 2023/24 financial year) and decide upon whether to use sub-contractors or CWGC staff.
+In the meantime, a local caretaker was employed to keep an eye on the cemetery. (see photo below) Click HERE for more photographs of the Remembrance Day ceremonies for 2021, 2022 and 2023.

 197 of the 300 graves at Ma'Asker are for Royal Air Force casualties from eight RAF squadrons (1, 6, 8, 30, 45, 55, 70 and 84) as well as a variety of other ground-based RAF Units.
 Forty-six (46) of the burials were for pilots who had served across a combined total of more than forty Royal Air Force squadrons during their air force career, with half of this number seasoned and decorated WW1 pilots, including 4 'Aces' and 3 aviation pioneers.